 Pupil Progress meetings continue to take place formally three times a year to review how well children are progressing against the objectives set, to identify objectives that need to be reinforced and to identify children who are not progressing as well as they should.
+In attendance are the class teacher, Headteacher, Deputy Headteacher and SENCO.
 Results inform teaching for the next half term: underachieving children are discussed and effectiveness of any interventions reviewed; where appropriate, additional plans are put in place, e.g. a different intervention, referral to SENCO or Speech and Language TA.
 The effectiveness of Pupil Premium spending is reviewed and amended where appropriate, as is the effectiveness of interventions for children on the SEND register.